 by Erowid

-While it is widely accepted that cannabis use can slow motor skills and reduce task-attention, increasing in severity with dose, research has shown that cannabis use is less likely to dangerously impair driving abilities than alcohol at similar levels of intoxication.
+While it is widely accepted that cannabis use can alter motor skills and interfere with task attention, with higher doses causing strong effects, research has shown that cannabis use is less likely to dangerously impair driving abilities than alcohol at similar levels of intoxication.
 Cannabis intoxication often makes smokers more aware of their impairment, causing them to slow down and become more cautious while also worsening reaction time and attention.
 Cannabis users often report that driving speeds are experientially 'faster' than normal: driving a given speed feels faster and more dangerous than the same speed does while sober.
-There have been a number of studies which have looked at this issue and most have found that cannabis smoking does degrade driving performance.
-There is a little contradictory evidence about whether cannabis in combination with alcohol causes worse impairment than alcohol alone, but so far the data heavily favors the view that the combination substantially increases risks over either alone.
-The research so far does not provide a clear answer to how much risk of accidents increase with moderate levels of cannabis intoxication, but only confirms that the risks of cannabis-alone impairment are lower than those of alcohol-alone impairment.
+Dozens of studies have looked at this issue and most have found that cannabis smoking does degrade driving performance moderately.
+There is some contradictory evidence about whether cannabis in combination with alcohol causes worse impairment than alcohol alone, but so far the data heavily favors the view that the combination substantially increases risks over either alone.
+Reliable scientic research, as of 2015, does not provide a clear answer to how much accident risks increase with moderate levels of cannabis intoxication, but only confirms that the risks of cannabis-alone impairment are lower than those of alcohol-alone impairment.
+There is even less reliable information about how lingering low levels of cannabinoids in the blood might increase (or reduce) risk of accident.
+The question of whether smoking cannabis 1-7 days prior impacts driving performance has not been sufficiently addressed.
 The following are a collection of summaries & papers which look at the issue of cannabis & driving performance.
 Misc Reports Is It Safe to Drive While Stoned?
-Cannabis and Driving: An Erowid Science Review - by Andrew Sewell, MD, Feb 4, 2010 Executive Summary of Driving Impairment Effects of Alcohol & Cannabis (1994) The influence of cannabis on driving, TRL, Britain (PDF - 1.5MB) UK Lords Report On Cannabis & Driving News & Media Alcohol impairs driving more than marijuana - New Scientist March 2002 |
+Cannabis and Driving: An Erowid Science Review - by Andrew Sewell, MD, Feb 4, 2010 Effects of marijuana (with and without alcohol) on driving performance - NIDA (2015) Executive Summary of Driving Impairment Effects of Alcohol & Cannabis (1994) The influence of cannabis on driving, TRL, Britain (PDF - 1.5MB) UK Lords Report On Cannabis & Driving News & Media Alcohol impairs driving more than marijuana - New Scientist March 2002 |

 |